Child Development Resource Center

 Paying for Child Care

-For many working families, child care is out of reach because of the cost.
-CDRC can help determine whether your family qualifies for help paying for child care, based on your income.
+For many working families, quality child care is out of reach because of the cost.
+CDRC can help determine whether your family may qualify for assistance paying for this essential service and help you contact the agencies that offer subsidized care in your area.

 Please call us for more information.